Piotr1215/az-301-prep-kit/README.md

 ## Resources

-This exam is different than AZ-300, questions are geared towards design and architecture best practices in Azure rather than concrete implementaitons.
-Still, it's important to  practice yourself in the portal, but not as essencial as for AZ-300.
+This exam is different than AZ-300, questions are geared towards design and architecture best practices in Azure rather than concrete implementations.
+Still, it's important to  practice yourself in the portal, but not as essential as for AZ-300.

 Resources also contain recommendations how to make best use of each one.
 At least this was how I was using each resource and it yielded good results.